Token Compensation Tax Withholding: Sell-to-Cover and the FMV-at-Vest Problem (2026)

 Token Compensation Tax Withholding: Sell-to-Cover and the FMV-at-Vest Problem

 Paying the team in tokens feels like it sidesteps payroll.
-It does not.
-In many jurisdictions a token grant is taxable remuneration at its value when received, the employer must withhold, and you cannot pay the tax in tokens.
-This guide is the mechanics — and why the rules are strictly per-jurisdiction.
+It does the opposite.
+In many jurisdictions a token grant is taxable remuneration at its value when received, the employer has to withhold, and the tax cannot be paid in tokens.
+This article is about the mechanics that follow from that: how sell-to-cover bridges a token grant to a fiat tax remittance, why the fair-market-value-at-vest determination is the hard part, and why none of it can be globalised across countries.
+For how those payroll duties fit together more broadly, see the crypto payroll compliance guide.

-- Token comp is generally remuneration at FMV when received/control is obtained → often an employer withholding obligation (jurisdiction-specific).
+- Token compensation is generally remuneration at fair market value when received or when control is obtained, which often creates an employer withholding obligation, subject to the jurisdiction.

-- You cannot remit payroll tax in tokens → sell-to-cover converts part of the vested tokens to fiat to fund withholding; net tokens to the employee.
+- Payroll tax cannot be remitted in tokens, so sell-to-cover converts part of the vested tokens to fiat to fund the withholding, with the net tokens delivered to the employee.

-- FMV at vest is the hard part — volatile, must be captured at the exact moment with a defensible source/timestamp; it drives the amount to sell.
+- FMV at vest is the hard part: it is volatile, must be captured at the exact moment with a defensible source and timestamp, and it drives the number of tokens to sell.

 Token pay is taxable pay

-In many jurisdictions, token compensation is treated as remuneration valued at the token's fair market value when it is received or the employee obtains control (the reward-at-control principle, applied to payroll).
-That can trigger an employer withholding/payroll obligation like any in-kind pay.
-But the existence, basis, and timing of withholding are strictly jurisdiction-specific and arrangement-dependent — confirm per jurisdiction, never assume.
+In many jurisdictions, token compensation is treated as remuneration valued at the token's fair market value when it is received, or when the employee obtains control (the reward-at-control principle, applied to payroll).
+That can trigger an employer withholding or payroll obligation like any in-kind pay.
+But the existence, basis and timing of withholding are strictly jurisdiction-specific and arrangement-dependent; confirm them per jurisdiction rather than assume.

 Sell-to-cover: the fiat bridge